GHSVS-de/tpl_bs4ghsvs/README.md

 ### !!!Don't forget then!!!
 - Craete new folder `git-kram/bootstrap/dist/js/_ghsvsBootstrapBundleVersion_`.
 - Copy `git-kram/bootstrap/js/index.umd.js` in this new folder.
-- `tpl_bs4ghsvs` needs it like this for build prodedure!!!
+- `tpl_bs4ghsvs` needs it like this for build prodedure!

 ## If a new Bootstrap release or changed scss-ghsvs/?
-Special step  (2) !!!!!
-Compile SCSS to CSS!!!!!!
+Special step  (2) !
+Compile SCSS to CSS!
-- - You should first build a new `plg_system_bs3ghsvs_bs5`.
+- You should first build a new `plg_system_bs3ghsvs_bs5`.
 Makes the whole release procedure a little bit easier.
-- - Needs `/mnt/z/git-kram/media/plg_system_bs3ghsvs/scss/bootstrap` that will be populated during `plg_system_bs3ghsvs_bs5` build.
+- Needs `/mnt/z/git-kram/media/plg_system_bs3ghsvs/scss/bootstrap` that will be populated during `plg_system_bs3ghsvs_bs5` build.
 -
 ```
 cd /mnt/z/git-kram/sass_compile_prefixghsvs;